-The White Coat Ceremony, led by the Dean of Students Office and the Student Advising and Engagement Office in collaboration with biomedical and clinical faculty, celebrates the ND student's achievement of a major milestone in their medical program and signals the advancement to the clinical experience.
+The White Coat Ceremony, led by the Dean of Students Office celebrates the ND student's achievement of a major milestone in their medical program and signals the advancement to the clinical experience.
 Eligibility for White Coat Ceremony and permission to enter the patient care environment requires the successful completion of CLTR 4304, and CAPS 6024, though students may still participate in the ceremony even if NPLEX scores are not yet known by the time of the ceremony.